wRothbard/birthstones/README.md

 ## Changes:
 '!' is for bugs in 2012 version that are fixed (as opposed to features that were changed/added) in this fork
+* (2017-03-20) Change garnet from Spessartine to pomegranate seed colored Rhodolite to reflect the original meaning of the word garnet (comes from the word pomegranate) -- see  and  https://www.americangemsociety.org/en/garnet-history
+* (2017-03-18) new textures for garnet: gem (item), mineral, block (realistic style)
+* (2017-03-18) tint of garnet block (classic style) changed to be that of Spessartine garnet
 * (2017-03-13) textures improved: opal mineral overlay, alexandrite classic block
 * (2017-03-13) default block style changed to classic
 * (2017-03-13) now uses settings from server's minetest.conf: birthstones_texture_style (can be realistic or classic)